 1) Make “used first” real through claim sequencing

-Plenty of employers advertise telemedicine as a perk.
-Far fewer design it as a true first step in the care journey.
-If telemedicine is going to reduce cost, it needs to replace higher-cost settings for specific, high-volume scenarios-not just sit alongside them.
+Many employers advertise telemedicine as a perk.
+Fewer design it as a true first step in the care journey.
+To reduce cost, telemedicine must replace higher-cost settings for specific, high-volume scenarios—not just sit alongside them.

-That means being deliberate about where virtual-first makes sense, such as:
+That means being specific about where virtual-first makes sense, such as:

 - Minor acute conditions (colds, sinus issues, uncomplicated infections)